ironprogrammer/swimcheck/README.md

 A mobile-first single-page app for tracking swim times against [Oregon Swimming (OSI)](https://www.oregonswimming.org) motivational time standards.

+Not in Oregon and want to see your state's motivational data?
+[Start a discussion](https://github.com/ironprogrammer/swimcheck/discussions/6) or [drop me a line](https://brianalexander.com) and let's talk!

 ## Do you find this app useful?

 Please consider helping me cover my kid's swim meet fees!